jincheng9/jincheng9.github.io/_posts/2015-04-27-python-syntax-reference.md

 ### 1. Five Standard Data Types and Operations
 * Numbers (immutable)
 	* int (signed integers)
-		{% highlight python linenos%}
+		{% highlight python%}
 			var = 10
 		{% endhighlight %}

 	* long (long integers)
-		{% highlight python linenos%}
+		{% highlight python%}
 			var = 10L
 		{% endhighlight %}

 	* float (floating point real values)
-		{% highlight python linenos%}
+		{% highlight python%}
 			var = 10.0
 		{% endhighlight %}

 	* complex (complex numbers)
-		{% highlight python linenos%}
+		{% highlight python%}
 			var = 10+10j
 		{% endhighlight %}

 * Bool (immutable)
 	{% highlight python linenos%}
 	a = True
 	b = False
 	{% endhighlight %}

 * String (single quotation, double quotation, and triple quotation) (immutable)

 	Triple quotation (''' or """) can be used to span the string into multiple lines.
 	{% highlight python linenos%}
 	word = 'word'
 	sentence = "This is a sentence."
 	paragraph = """This is a paragraph.
 It is

 	made up of multiple lines and sentences."""
 	{% endhighlight %}

 	{% highlight python linenos%}